-- We build strong relationships with children, parents, and our whanau.
+- We build caring and meaningful relationships with our children, parents, and our whanau.

-- Our teachers are knowledgeable, friendly and approachable and love each child for who they are
+- Our teachers are friendly, approachable and knowledgeable and love each child for who they are

 - The natural environment plays an integral part in our children’s learning so we become guardians of our native environment and surroundings.

 - Natural heritage is at the heart of our children’s learning and links are made to our centre pepeha with regular walks in our local community and to our maunga.

 Our teachers facilitate our children’s learning and development through thoughtful and intentional teaching.
 They are all very approachable and work closely with our families.
 Our teachers foster lifelong learning skills and resilience that will equip tamariki for their future learning journey when they transition from early childhood education to primary school and beyond.

 At Kidstown the natural world plays an integral part in our children’s learning, and our tamariki become kaitiaki (guardians) of our native environment and surroundings.
 The tamariki take an active part in caring for their own special place; showing respect and aroha for Papatūānuku and it’s living creatures.
 Children love to grow their own food and participate in the harvest and food preparation process.
 We have our own Kidstown dragon, geckos, turtles, guinea pigs and chickens, which are cared for by the children and provide a continuous supply of eggs for our cooking.
 Through these experiences, our tamariki are learning to show responsibility, empathy, independence, consideration for others and how to pursue social justice.

 Trips outside the centre are a very important part of our programme.
 On a regular basis the children are taken for walks up Mt wellington to extend their science, maths and physical activities.
 The children also regularly visit the local Bunnings store to purchase material they need for construction or nature play.
 Regular walks to the train station is another popular outing.
 All are within 200m of our centre.